keaganartfin/rainfocus-challenge/README.md

 ***Hello, my name is Keagan Latarewicz.
-Thank you for taking the time to review my challenge site.***
+Thank you for taking the time to review my challenge site.
+Below I've included installation instructions as well as some features of the website, enjoy!***
 - - - -

 ## Installation: ##